 Dave L. Cantrell has over 35 years of worldwide geologic industrial and academic experience.
 He graduated from the University of Tennessee with an MSc in Geology in 1982, and from the University of Manchester with a PhD in Geology in 2004.
 Dave began his industry career in 1982 with Exxon where he conducted numerous reservoir characterization and geological modeling studies on reservoirs in the Middle East; the Permian, Powder River, Williston, and Gulf of Mexico Basins of the USA; and the Maracaibo and Barinas Basins of Venezuela; among others.
 After moving to Saudi Arabia in 1997, he conducted studies on several large carbonate fields there, and lead geologic R&D for Saudi Aramco from 2000-2008; he also served as a professor and Associate Director for the College of Petroleum Engineering & Geosciences at King Fahd Petroleum & Minerals (KFUPM) from 2015-2017.
 He is an AAPG Certified Petroleum Geologist, a Fellow of the Geological Society of London, and an adjunct professor at Stanford University; he has published over 40 articles in peer-reviewed journals, and holds one patent.

-José M. Carcione has the degrees “Licenciado in Ciencias Físicas” (Buenos Aires University), “Dottore in Fisica” (Milan University) and Ph.D. in Geophysics (Tel-Aviv University).
-From 1978 to 1980 he worked at the “Comisión Nacional de Energía Atómica” at Buenos Aires.
+José M. Carcione has the degrees "Licenciado in Ciencias Físicas" (Buenos Aires University), "Dottore in Fisica" (Milan University) and Ph.D. in Geophysics (Tel-Aviv University).
+From 1978 to 1980 he worked at the "Comisión Nacional de Energía Atómica" at Buenos Aires.
 From 1981 to 1987 he was employed as a research geophysicist at YPF (national oil company of Argentina).
 Presently, he is Director of Research at OGS.
 He was awarded the Alexander von Humboldt scholarship for a post-doc at Hamburg University (1987-1989).
-In 2007, he received the EAGE Anstey award in London.
-He published more than 230 journal articles on acoustic and electromagnetic numerical modeling, with applications to oil exploration and environmental geophysics.
-He is the author of the books “Wave fields in Real Media — Theory and numerical simulation of wave propagation in anisotropic, anelastic, porous and electromagnetic media” (see (Elsevier, 2015, 3rd edition), and “Seismic Exploration of Hydrocarbons in Heterogeneous Reservoirs” (Elsevier, 2015) He has been editor of “Geophysics” since 1999.
+In 2007, he received the Anstey award at the EAGE in London and the 2017 EAGE Conrad Schlumberger award in Paris.
+Carcione published more than 280 journal articles on acoustic and electromagnetic numerical modeling, with applications to oil exploration and environmental geophysics.
+He is the author of the books "Wave fields in Real Media – Theory and numerical simulation of wave propagation in anisotropic, anelastic, porous and electromagnetic media" (see (Elsevier, 2015, 3rd edition), and "Seismic Exploration of Hydrocarbons in Heterogeneous Reservoirs" (Elsevier, 2015) He has been editor of "Geophysics" since 1999.
 He has coordinated many projects funded by the EU and private companies.
-Carcione has an H-index: 49, according to Google Scholar.
-In 2017 he received the EAGE Conrad Schlumberger award.
+Carcione has been a member of the commission (GEV04) for evaluation of Italian research in the field of Earth Sciences (ANVUR) in the periods 2004-2010 and 2011-2014.
+Carcione has an H-index: 53, according to Google Scholar.

 Anatoly Cherepovski received an MSc in Geophysics from Moscow State University in 1980.
 He joined OZGEO overseas geological exploration company (Moscow) and carried out seismic data processing including almost two years at the field data processing centre in Yemen.
 In 1991 he obtained a PhD at VNII Geofizika Research Institute (Moscow) with a dissertation titled Improving Efficiency of Vibroseis Investigations in Frontier Areas.